 For example, in May 2017, we departed at 8.43am from Bergen, and reached back at 7.55pm.
 I just randomly checked a NIN schedule for July 2018 and it starts at the same time, but by 5.57pm, you’ll be back in Bergen.
-Therefore, you should plan & strategize your meals according to your trip’s schedule.
+Therefore, you should plan & strategize your meals according to your trip’s time-table.
 We had sufficient time for food at Gudvangen and Flam, but the sample Jul 2018 schedule means you’ll only have time to sit down at a restaurant for lunch at noon in Flam.

 For our classic fjord cruise at Gudvangen, there’s cafe food on the ferry but we didn’t buy so I can’t advise what food they serve.
 There is no food available on trains and buses for the classic tour.

 09:56am: Reach Voss